PolygMap: A Perceptive Locomotion Framework for Humanoid Robot Stair Climbing: Conclusions

 \section{Conclusions}

 \arraystretch{2} This paper presents a vision-guided stair climbing framework for full-size humanoid robots.
-The perception module combines LiDAR odometry with proprioceptive observations and point clouds, extracts planes, and outputs stable, low-drift state estimation.
+The perception module combines LIO, RGB-D point clouds and proprioceptive observations to extract planes, then outputs stable and low-drift state estimation.
 The planning module selects foothold regions and generates foot trajectories that satisfy stability and safety constraints.
-Both simulation and real-world experiments demonstrate that the proposed method exhibits strong robustness and achieves real-time performance of 20-30 Hz, enabling stable continuous stair climbing with high consistency between planned and executed footholds.
+Both simulation and real-world experiments demonstrate that the proposed method exhibits strong robustness and achieves real-time performance of 20-30 Hz, enabling stable continuous stair climbing in real scenes. \end{CJK}